roryclaasen/RorysMod/RifleModules.md

 This module will decrease the cool down time that it takes to fire a new laser but will also in some case reduce the power usage.
 Almost like an [overclocker](#overclock-module).

 ## Lens Module
 This module allows the laser to change color.
-This feature does and does not not work currently and so this item can only be spawned in.
+This feature does and does not work currently and so this item can only be spawned in.

 ## Phaser Module
 This module changes the amount of damage that is given to an entity when hit.
 Without this module the laser will do no damage no matter what the [formula](#damage-given) says.